jeantimex/ios-swift-collapsible-table-section/README.md

 }
 ```

-and the number of rows in each section is:
+Here is the key ingredient of implementing the collapsible table section, if the section is collapsed, then that section should not have any row:

 ```swift
 override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {